Rust-for-Linux/rust-for-linux.com/src/Backporting-and-stable-LTS-releases.md

 # Backporting and stable/LTS releases

 The [_stable_ and _longterm_ (LTS) kernel releases](https://www.kernel.org/category/releases.html) only receive fixes, and thus [do not accept new features](https://docs.kernel.org/process/stable-kernel-rules.html).
-Therefore, it is not possible to backport Rust support into those kernel releases.
-Moreover, there is a significant cost in maintaining a stable branch.
+Therefore, it is generally not possible to backport new Rust features or abstractions from mainline.
+However, exceptions may apply.

-Having said that, we are aware that there is growing interest in backported Rust support for, at least, 5.15 and 6.1.
-There are several questions around the possibility of supporting an stable/LTS release on Rust for Linux's side:

-  - Whether the support is best-effort or intended to be used in production, and the security and scheduling implications.

-  - Whether all new abstractions, drivers and overall features appearing in mainline are backported, and whether those that require extra backports on the C side to support them should be included.

-  - Whether the Rust version policy would be different than the one in mainline, e.g. whether the version would be fixed.

-  - Whether to provide it as a rebasing branch (i.e. as a set of patches) on top of the stable/LTS ones or as an actual stable branch.

-If your company, organization or team would be interested in such releases with backported Rust support, then please [contact us](Contact.md).
+We do our best to maintain the existing Rust support in Linux v6.1 LTS, v6.6 LTS and v6.12 LTS:

+  - Linux v6.1 LTS and v6.6 LTS have the Rust compiler version pinned, i.e. a single version of Rust works with each of those releases.

+  - Linux v6.12 LTS is the first LTS that had a minimum supported Rust version, i.e. unpinned.

+    We will do our best to avoid having to establish a maximum Rust version for that LTS, i.e. to support future Rust releases.
+However, given the use of unstable features back then, we cannot guarantee it.